NorthernChicken/discord-archivebot/README.md

 # discord-archivebot
 A Discord bot that makes and stores an archive of every message sent in a Discord text channel.
-Still under development.

 # How to install
 ## Requirements